drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 5. Expand the Explorer tree to verify the dataset and tables were created.

-6. Now, load some data into the tables.
+6. Load some data into the tables.

 ```
 LOAD DATA INTO animals_dataset.Owners